Nicholas Carlini

 Selected Recent Work

-Earlier this year I introduced a recent paper of ours developing the first practical poisoning attack on large-scale machine learning models.
+Earlier last year I introduced a recent paper of ours developing the first practical poisoning attack on large-scale machine learning models.
 With our attack I could have poisoned the training dataset for anyone who has used LAION-400M (or other popular datasets) in the last six months.
 Our attack is trivial: I bought expired domains corressponding to URLs in popular image datasets.
 This gave us control over 0.01% of each of these datasets.
 In this talk (given at the Stanford MLSys seminar) discuss how the attack works, the consequences of this attack, and potential defenses.
 More broadly, we hope machine learning researchers will study other simple but practical attacks on the machine learning pipeline.

 In 2021, at USENIX Security, I presented a paper that was the result of a massive collaboration with ten co-authors to measure the privacy of large language models.
 It's been academically known for quite some time that if you train a machine learning model on a sensitive dataset, it's mathematically possible that releasing the model could violate the privacy of the users from the training data.
 But this has remained mostly something theory people say could happen, because math says so.
 In this paper we show that large language models actually do leak individual training examples from datasets they were trained on.
 To do this we show that given query access to GPT-2, it's possible to recover hundreds of training datapoints including PII, random numbers, and URLs from leaked email dumps.